Cyclone Eloise: Zimbabwe

 Flooding occurred in Zimbabwe, damaging homes and property.
 The country's civil protection unit reported that 3 people had been swept away, who were presumed dead.
 Affected parts of the country had also been badly struck by Idai in 2019.
 Schools were damaged in Chimanimani and Chipinge districts.
 Communities near the Save River moved to higher ground due to the water level rising.
-The Manyuchi and Tugwi Mukosi dams started overflowing, and downstream areas have been placed on high alert.
+The Manyuchi Dam and Tugwi Mukosi Dam started overflowing, and downstream areas have been placed on high alert.
 Rains also caused a mudslide in Chipinge and Tanganda, with large boulders blocking some roads.
 These also damaged at least three schools across the province.
 The Watershed, Bangazzan, and Mutakura dams were at near-flooding levels.
 In Masvingo Province, damages to roads have hampered access to almost 170 people waiting to be evacuated in Ward 34 of Village 21.
 Some other people were also in need of shelter and assistance.
 In Harare, Zimbabwe's capital, 34 families were evacuated to two high schools in Budiriro, and were in need of emergency supplies.
 Mudslides also occurred in Manicaland, Mashonaland East, Mashonaland Central, Matabeleland South and Masvingo provinces.

 Over 400 households had been damaged or destroyed in the Masvingo province.
 The IOM reported that dams in Gutu District had reached full capacity and there was a risk of flooding.
 As of 28 January, 349 houses have been reported to be either damaged or destroyed.
 In Chipinge, 190 households were affected across 7 wards.